anthonypham3945/CECS-491A-Spring2020/Python Yelp  API README.md

 `pip install -r requirements.txt`.

 * To do this:
+  * Download this repository.
-  * Download this folder containing Sample.py and requirements.txt
+  * Navigate to the folder containing Sample.py and requirements.txt (Should be Code/Python Yelp API Demo)
   * Extract the folder
   * Open a command prompt and navigate (using the command 'cd' to where you extracted sample.py and requirements.txt
   * Run the command ```pip install -r requirements.txt```